by Texas Homesteader ~

 Bake in 350 degree oven for about an hour or until meat is brown & fully cooked (thermometer inserted into center of meatloaf should read 160 degrees.)

-Remove meatloaves from oven & spread ketchup on top of the cooked loaves and return to the oven for 10 minutes.
+Remove meatloaves from oven & spread ketchup on top of the cooked loaves and return to the oven for 10 additional minutes if desired.

-NOTE: If your ground meat is very lean, it could result in a more crumbly meatloaf.
-It's helpful to add another egg and 1/4 cup breadcrumbs for each pound of extra lean ground meat used
+BAKER'S NOTE: If your ground meat is very lean, it could result in a more crumbly meatloaf.
+In that case it's helpful to add another egg and 1/4 cup breadcrumbs for each pound of extra lean ground meat used

 Looking For Other Solar-Cooking Recipes?